oroinc/documentation/backend/api/commands.rst

 This command shows metadata for a particular entity.

-To see metadata run this command and specify entity class or entity alias as an argument:
+To display the metadata, run this command with an entity class or entity alias specified as an argument:

 .. code:: bash